All Episodes

 It's in truth one party.

-That Ivermectin works had uh Dr. Fauci approved Ivermectin for the treatment of COVID-19, his for cocktail uh COVID-19 vaccination would have been unnecessary as well as illegal.
+Had Dr. Fauci approved Iver Mecton for the treatment of COVID-19, his Fer COCTA COVID-19 vaccination would have been unnecessary as well as illegal.

-Uh his friends in Big Par uh Big Pharma would have not have reaped billions, billions that I'm convinced that he and his wife partake in.
+His friends in Big Pharma would not have reaped billions, billions that I'm convinced that he and his wife partake in.

-Uh and Donald Trump, for example, was potentially a uh an impediment to that particular scam.
+And Donald Trump, for example, was potentially an impediment to that particular scam.

-Everything in Washington, D.C. now to be needs to be viewed through the prism of insider outsider, not Republican Democrat, because you have Republicans like Lindsey Graham, for example.
+Everything in Washington, D.C. now needs to be viewed through the prism of insider outsider, not Republican, Democrat, because you have Republicans like Lindsey Graham, for example, the ultimate rhino, Lady G, as he's called, behind his back.

-Uh if he's foolhardy enough to run for reelection.
+If he's foolhardy enough to run for re-election.

-Uh you look like Republicans like him, like uh Marco Rubio, uh, like Liz Cheney.
+You look like Republicans like him, like Marco Rubio, like Liz Cheney.

 These people aren't Republicans.